-We introduce the underpinning theory and primer of Lean Manufacturing, as well as the broader princples of the Three Ways—the principles from which all of the observed DevOps behaviors can be derived.
+We introduce the underpinning theory and primer of Lean Manufacturing, as well as the broader principles of the Three Ways—the principles from which all of the observed DevOps behaviors can be derived.

-We will discuss where to start, who will be involved, and how to protect, organize, and enable our teams.
+We discuss where to start, who will be involved, and how to protect, organize, and enable your teams.

 We shorten and amplify feedback loops, radiating feedback and making information visible to everyone in the value stream.